I dread to think how many types and designs of lures exist today. I also dread to think how embarrassing my collection of them has grown to…

 I really like certain well thought out design aspects on the Gunfish… black hooks, feathers on the rear treble, different sized hooks – with the biggest in the middle ready for what would be a natural sideways hit on a wounded fish – together with the scale pattern of a wounded fish – the detail is very impressive.

 Built tough.
 Casts well.
 Looks good.
 Catches Bass.
-Nuff said.
+Enough said.

 Hart Bony 40gr

 A really small casting jig, only a couple of inches long but which still weights 40 grammes meaning casting distance is substantial.
-A real favourite this autumn and one which has taken Dorado, small Tuna, Mackerel etc
+A real favourite in warm autumn seas and one which has taken Dorado, small Tuna, Mackerel etc